yo2seol/redis-cplusplus-client-smartnic/README.md

 This client is licensed under the same license as redis.

-## Author
+## Authors

-Brian Hammond <brian at fictorial dot com>   (intial 'fictorial' release) Ludger Sprenker <ludger at sprenker dot net> ('mrpi' release: extensions and changes for redis versions greater 1.1)
+Brian Hammond <brian at fictorial dot com>   (intial 'fictorial' release)

+Ludger Sprenker <ludger at sprenker dot net> ('mrpi' release: extensions and changes for redis versions greater 1.1)